 Point Hacks receive a maximum of $250 per applicant for this card.
 More about this →

-American Express have again extended the 100,000 bonus Qantas Points offer for new cardholders of new the American Express Qantas Business Rewards Card until 2 July.
+American Express are offering 60,000 bonus Qantas Points for new cardholders of new the American Express Qantas Business Rewards Card until 26 September.
 The card replaces the Qantas Business Charge card, with a new card design and a range of enhanced benefits.

 The card is targeted at smaller business owners, looking for a Charge card (meaning no caps on spending each month, as long as you pay the monthly bill in full) with the ability to earn Qantas Points, and boost the Qantas Points they can earn from their business travel with Qantas.